China vs India vs Pakistan: Best Sourcing Country (2026)

 China, India, and Pakistan at a Glance: 2026 Sourcing Snapshot

 Together the three countries supply roughly 38% of all clothing on global racks.
-China alone accounts for 31.6% of global clothing exports at $165 billion in 2024 (WTO, 2024).
+China alone accounted for 31.6% of global clothing exports at $165 billion in 2023, the latest year in the WTO World Trade Statistical Review 2024.
 India and Pakistan run very different industrial structures and sit closer than most buyers assume.

 Why This Comparison Matters in 2026

-China still holds 31.6% of global clothing exports (WTO, 2024), but the share is eroding.
-India shipped $16.5B and Pakistan $17.1B in 2024.
+China still held 31.6% of global clothing exports in 2023 (WTO, 2024 review), but the share is eroding.
+India shipped $16.5B in 2023, and Pakistan reported roughly $17B in 2024.
 Both grew while Chinese export volume into the US declined for the third consecutive year.
 The question is no longer "where is cheapest per unit?"
 It is "where gives me the best total value for my product, market, compliance burden, and timeline?"

 Second, UFLPA enforcement.
-CBP has detained $3.65 billion in shipments since June 2022 (CBP, 2025).
+CBP has reviewed more than 18,000 shipments worth roughly $3.81 billion since June 2022 (CBP, 2026).
 Even when releases come through, the 21-30 day hold can kill a drop.
 We've had two Chinese shipments flagged in 18 months despite full documentation.

 Third, freight.
-Karachi-to-LA ocean rates hit $3,410 per FEU in March 2026, versus $2,840 from Shanghai (Drewry WCI, 2026).
+Karachi-to-LA ocean rates hit $3,410 per FEU in March 2026 on our own bookings (OneAim Apparel freight-booking data, 2026), versus $2,840 from Shanghai (Drewry WCI, 2026).
 The freight gap that used to favor China has narrowed and become more volatile.
 In our pipeline, US brand inquiries about non-Chinese Asian sourcing roughly tripled between 2023 and 2026.

 How do FOB costs compare across China, India, and Pakistan?